gigirassy/testingapollo/content/maq.md

 Ey/em is used exactly like singular they/them without the th.
 That shouldn't be too hard to figure out.

 Lun/luns is a nounself pronoun set.
-Most, but all nounself pronoun sets, are used by replacing the it in it/its with the noun.
+Most, but not all nounself pronoun sets, are used by replacing the it in it/its with the noun.
 This kind of pronoun set dates to the 1800s at least, with thon/thons.

 #### What does Autigender mean?